Arascheya/RotH/README.md

 #### Release Notes:

-Items seeing the most work are Tearing the Veil, Angelique - Still Life with Vampyr, Alexandra - A Tale of the Dark Carnival, and Angelique Lestrade.
+Items seeing the most work are Tearing the Veil, project for Betsy in FanFic dir, Angelique - Still Life with Vampyr, Alexandra - A Tale of the Dark Carnival, and Angelique Lestrade.

 The most complete story is The Further Adventures of Ennui and Dimentia